sarphiv/dtu-02476-ml-ops/reports/README.md

 >
 > Answer:

-We have a fully developed continuous deployment pipeline that stores model snapshots and training data in a `GCP bucket`, has a `GCP trigger` that deploys our inference server and webpage to two different instances of `GCP run` when we push to our main branch on GitHub, to deploy to `GCP run` we first build an image (again with the `GCP trigger`) which is done with `GCP build` and is stored in `GCP container registry`, at last to access the `GCP bucket` our `GCP run` is using a IAM account that has access to viewing all data in our bucket.
+We store model snapshots and training data in a `GCP Bucket` using dvc.

+For deploying the model we have a fully developed continuous deployment pipeline.
+The backbone consists of two `GCP Trigger`s.
+They take care of building the images and deploying our inference server and webpage.
+The triggers first build the images using `GCP Build` and store them in `GCP container registry`.
+At last we use `GCP Run` to host the server, and it gets access to the `GCP bucket` using an IAM account that has access to viewing all of the data in our bucket.
+The triggers run every time something is pushed to main branch on GitHub.

-The only thing we do not use GCP for is training our model with `Vertex AI`, but as we chose a very simple ML problem there is no need for large scale training.
+We skip Vertex AI for model training due to the simplicity of the ML problem, eliminating the necessity for extensive training.However, the training script is setup such that it always saves a pointer to the best model that has ever been trained.

+Thus, to deploy a new model, do the following stesp:

+1. train the model by starting the training script manually.
+2. `dvc push` the model
+3. push to main branch on github using PR.

 ### Question 18